 Organizations want their developers to be focused on their code rather than figuring out how to deploy everything.
 This job is increasingly difficult based on the way modern applications are created.
 Instead of deploying a few virtual machines that run your application and database, we’re now dealing with many databases per application, and the applications are broken into individual microservices.
 This is fantastic for developers because they have a lot of choices for how their apps are built, but with all of these options, we’re adding a lot of complexity for our Platform Engineers to manage, and complexity can cause a lot of problems.
 Complex systems require more thought to add new services or maintain older services, and that slows innovation.
 They require more difficult operational procedures to orchestrate all the tasks, and finding the root cause of issues when things break may be very time consuming.

 Kubernetes has played a big role in reducing complexity at scale.
 Yes, I said Kubernetes REDUCES complexity.
 I know that might sound counterintuitive to many of you trying to learn Kubernetes for the first time, but if you had ever tried to manage microservices at scale using just containers, you would know how important Kubernetes as a platform is to reducing this complexity.
 Kubernetes provides a consistent application platform that can be integrated with cloud providers to provide a consistent experience—no matter what cloud it runs on.
 Kubernetes takes all these options and provides us with some consistency, which limits the number of variables that Platform Engineers need to manage.
+And reducing that complexity can help your team utilize the technology faster and avoid having to create complex processes for hosting and monitoring your application architecture.

 Kubernetes has been a great solution as an application platform, and it gets better with each release.
 But it’s missing some key features for running stateful applications in this same simplicity model.
 Platform Engineers are still struggling with multiple tools for handling backups, disaster recovery, self-service, and a myriad of other features that are required for an enterprise to deploy an application into production.
 Platform Engineers need a data platform to go with their Kubernetes-based application.